Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Analysis of NVT+ subfeatures

-Table \ref{tab5} provides the geometric feature relevant to each sub-feature of NVT+.
+Table \ref{tab5} provides the geometric feature relevant to each subfeature of NVT+.

-\textbf{Test details}.
-We selected 380 mesh models from the PSB and PMN datasets apiece.
-For the meshes from each dataset, we used LSBM ($\pm 1$), Chao \cite{Chao2009}, VND/LSBR \cite{VND2018}, and Li \cite{Li2017} to generate their stego counterparts, and finally obtained four mesh sets, each of which contains 380 pairs of cover and stego meshes.
-For each set, we randomly selected 260 pairs for training and the rest for testing, and such division of the training and test sets was repeated 30 times.
-Then, we adopted the FLD ensemble \cite{FLD2012} as the classifier due to its reliable detection accuracy and fast training.
-We set the payload $\alpha=3$ bpv for the four algorithms.
-The ultimate steganographic security was quantified by the average $E_{OOB}$ over 30 trials.
-The average $E_{OOB}$ of each sub-feature is shown in Fig. \ref{SFNVT}.
-The dotted lines in Fig. \ref{SFNVT}, derived from polynomials of order 6, show the varying trends of the average $E_{OOB}$ w.r.t.
-NVT+ sub-features for different steganographic algorithms.
+\textbf{Evaluation details}.
+We evaluate NVT+ features on the Princeton Shape Benchmark (PSB) and Princeton ModelNet (PMN) datasets.
+For meshes from PSB, we employ LSBM ($\pm 1$), Chao \cite{Chao2009}, VND/LSBR \cite{VND2018}, and Li \cite{Li2017} under relative payload $\alpha=3$ bpv (bits per vertex) to produce their stego counterparts, resulting in four mesh sets, each comprising 380 pairs of cover and stego meshes.
+For each set, we randomly select 260 pairs for training and the rest for testing.
+Such dataset division will be repeated 30 times.
+For PMN, we randomly select 1280 meshes, of which 1000 are used for training and the rest for testing.
+The other experimental settings are the same as those on PSB.
+We adopt the FLD ensemble \cite{FLD2012} for training and testing, and evaluate the test error using the so-called ``out-of-bag" error, denoted by $E_{OOB}$.
+The effectiveness of each subfeature under different steganography algorithms is evaluated by computing their average $E_{OOB}$, denoted by $\bar{E}_{OOB}$, over 30 trials, which is reported in Fig. \ref{SFNVT}.
+In each subfigure, the dotted lines, which are derived from polynomials of order 6, show the varying trends of $\bar{E}_{OOB}$ w.r.t. different steganography algorithms.